Godwinns: History

+Texas Hangmen (1991–1992)

 The two men who would later be known as the Godwinns first started teaming in the United States Wrestling Association under the names Tex Sallinger (Phineas) and Master Blaster (Henry) in 1991.
 Master Blaster was masked while Sallinger was not.
 Due to their stature and ring outfits, some mistakenly believed that Sallinger and Blaster were a well traveled team known as "The Texas Hangmen" under a different gimmick as the Hangmen had recently left the USWA.
 The team feuded mainly with Jeff Jarrett and Robert Fuller as a part of the “Texas/Tennessee” storyline.
 After achieving little notoriety in the USWA, the two men were signed by World Championship Wrestling (WCW) in 1992.

-Tex and Shanghai
+Tex and Shanghai (1992–1994)

 The duo was renamed "Tex Slazenger" and "Shanghai Pierce" who remained masked and made their debut in November 1992.
 Their debut was without much fanfare as they were at best perceived as a mid-card team used to help establish higher-level teams.
 They did have a “mini-feud” of sorts with Kent and Keith Cole, the Cole Twins.
 Tex and Shanghai would mainly appear on the WCW “B” shows such as WorldWide and WCW Saturday Night.
 Tex Slazenger somehow got a cult following among the fans of the “Saturday Night” tapings who'd chant for him when he was in the ring.
 During one Saturday Night show, color commentator Jesse Ventura nicknamed them "the Texicans" although the name never became official.

 Tex and Shanghai appeared at very few WCW pay-per-view (PPV)s losing every time they were in the spotlight except for one occasion: Battlebowl in 1993.
 Tex and Shanghai found themselves on opposite sides in a “Lethal Lottery” tag-team match, which meant that one of them would actually get a PPV victory.
 Rick Rude and Shanghai Pierce won the match but Shanghai was quickly eliminated in the ensuing battle royal.

 In their time in WCW, they helped put over future tag-team champions such as 2 Cold Scorpio and Marcus Alexander Bagwell and Cactus Jack and Maxx Payne.
 In 1994, Shanghai Pierce was unmasked during a bout with Johnny B. Badd and from that day forward appeared unmasked.
 Sometime after the summer of 1994, Tex and Shanghai left WCW; Shanghai was signed by the WWF while Tex worked a stint in the independent circuit that included a return to his old stomping grounds of the USWA.